-- The Ashgabat Agreement, aims to develop a shortest trade route between Central Asian countries and Iranian and Omani ports.
+- The Ashgabat Agreement aims to develop the shortest trade route between Central Asian countries and Iranian and Omani ports.

 - The agreement was initially signed among Uzbekistan, Turkmenistan, Iran, Oman and Qatar back in April 2011.